-- 240. The Audited Accounts Regulations require the scheme auditor to state whether or not in the auditor's opinion the financial statements contain the information specified in the Regulations. - 241.
-The Pensions SORP is issued by PRAG in accordance with the FRC's code of practice for the production and issue of SORPs.
-The Pensions SORP sets out guidance intended to represent best practice on the form and content of the financial statements of pension schemes prepared in accordance with financial reporting standards current at the time of its issue. - 242.
+- 205. The Audited Accounts Regulations require the scheme auditor to state whether or not in the auditor's opinion the financial statements contain the information specified in the Regulations. - 206.
 The Audited Accounts Regulations require trustees of a scheme to disclose in its financial statements whether those statements have been prepared following the financial reporting framework current at the end of the year, and, if not, to give details of any material departures.
-The key aspects of the current financial reporting framework for pension schemes comprise FRS 102 and the Pensions SORP. - 243.
+The key aspects of the current financial reporting framework for pension schemes include FRS 102 and the Pensions SORP. - 207.
 FRS 102 contains specific requirements for pension scheme financial statements as set out in its 'Specialised Activities' section covering the form, disclosures and accounting policies for pension scheme financial statements.
-Adherence to FRS 102's requirements is generally considered necessary for pension scheme financial statements to show a true and fair view. - 244.
-Although the Pensions SORP's guidance is not mandatory nor a primary accounting standard, the requirement to disclose non-compliance and the general status of a Pensions SORP issued in accordance with the FRC's code, has the effect of establishing a strong presumption that financial statements which meet the requirement under PA 1995 and the Regulations to show a true and fair view will normally follow the guidance contained in the Pensions SORP.
+Adherence to FRS 102's requirements is generally considered necessary for pension scheme financial statements to show a true and fair view.

+- 208. The Pensions SORP is issued by PRAG in accordance with the FRC's code of practice for the production and issue of SORPs.
+The Pensions SORP sets out guidance intended to represent best practice on the form and content of the financial statements of pension schemes prepared in accordance with financial reporting standards current at the time of its issue. - 209 Although the Pensions SORP's guidance is not mandatory nor a primary accounting standard, the requirement to disclose non-compliance and the general status of a Pensions SORP issued in accordance with the FRC's code, has the effect of establishing a strong presumption that financial statements which meet the requirement under PA 1995 and the Regulations to show a true and fair view will normally follow the guidance contained in the Pensions SORP.
 This takes into account any amendment judged to be necessary as a result of changes in financial reporting standards since its issue, as the SORP cannot override accounting standards.